RooHTaylor/PHP-Course/Introduction to PHP.md

 ## Query Types ##

-When you run a command on the SQL database it’s called a query.
+When you run a command on the SQL database it's called a query.
 There are many different kinds of queries for creating new databases and tables, and much more, but for today we are going to focus on the ones that manipulate data within a database table that has already been created.
 The query syntax can become very complicated so it will be explained as simply as possible.

 ### Insert ###